CDAT/jupyter-vcdat/source/dev_install.rst

     jupyter lab

 * A browser window will open.
 * Right click on a '.nc' file and select 'vcs' to open the file.
 Or double-click on the '.nc' file.
+If the kernel selection window opens, choose the 'jupyter-vcdat' kernel.
 * To test opening a file, click on the green plus sign.
 A modal should open allowing you to load a variable.